 How’d they do it?
 What things did they use?
 Discover domestic life of the past in fascinating detail through photos, illustrations and histories of everyday objects.
 If you’re curious about antique washers, cookware, furniture or gadgets, you’ll find enough to keep you occupied for hours.
 Follow the link to sister site Home Things Past for even more vintage household goods.

-Created as a resource for women’s history studies by several government agencies, this site ranges far beyond a single month.
-Click on Exhibits & Collections and scroll to various topics, or view audio/video webcasts.
+Created as a resource for women’s history studies by several government agencies, this site ranges far beyond a single month (March).
+Click on Exhibits and Collections and scroll to various topics, or view audio/video webcasts.
 The resources for teachers are helpful for genealogists, too.

 Explore the many contributions of women in the American workplace and on the social front with this Harvard University collection.
 Search the full text of more than 3,100 books, diaries, magazines and trade catalogs, and learn about key women’s organizations.
 Browse 1,400 photographs from settlement houses, businesses and charitable organizations.